belodetek/black.box/README.md

 ![black.box dashboard](https://raw.githubusercontent.com/ab77/black.box/master/images/dashboard.png)

-To change to an alternative region (subject to availability), click a country flag in the top right corner of the [dashboard](#dashboard).
+If multiple regions are available to un-block, click a country flag in the top right corner of the [dashboard](#dashboard).
+The device will re-boot with the new settings and un-block the selected country.

 # cancellation
 Please visit PayPal to cancel your `black.box` subscription.